offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

                |"-5"
    ```

-   Graphs are used to visualize equations with up to 3 variables, typically denoted as x, y, and z.
+   A graph is used to visualize the relationship between the two sides of an equation.
+Up to to 3 variables are supported, typically denoted as x, y, and z.
 Each variable corresponds to the axis of the same name (e.g. variable x corresponds to the x-axis).
 For example, the following graph is for the equations y=2x: Each value on the y-axis is double the corresponding value on the x-axis, forming a steep diagonal line (e.g. when y=2, it !!means!! x=1).

    ```{svgbob}
                |5   /